 The Most Courageous Illini Football Player is honored each year with the Bruce Capel ’65 Award.
 Bruce was a Gamma Zeta ATO and Illini Varsity Football player who was killed in action in Viet Nam.
 The “Matto” Award is presented to the Illini Basketball Player who exhibits the most “hustle” and is named after Gamma Zeta ATO and former Illini Varsity Basketball Player Matt Heldman ’88.

 The Gamma Zeta Chapter of ATO has also exhibited excellence over the years within the national fraternity.
-Twenty times we’ve been recognized as a “True Merit” Chapter and have won numerous other awards for excellence in financial management, recruitment, scholarship, communications and alumni leadership.
+Twenty-one times we’ve been recognized as a “True Merit” Chapter and have won numerous other awards for excellence in financial management, recruitment, scholarship, communications and alumni leadership.
 Four Gamma Zeta undergrads have been chosen as the Thomas Arkle Clark Award winner as the top ATO undergraduate in the country.

 While it seems that all ATO’s share an interest in sports and excellence, our membership is very diverse in just about every other area.
 We have members from all over Illinois and often other parts of the country.
 Our members major in business, accounting, finance, advertising, pre-law, pre-med, engineering, computer science, architecture, english, history and more.
 And, our members are involved in RSO’s across the board.
 It makes for an interesting and dynamic environment.
 No matter what your interest or passion, you’re likely to find ATO’s who can help you get involved and continue to learn and grow or introduce you to new, interesting and exciting activities.